Our Rivers, Lakes and Wetlands

 Did you know that the water we have on Earth now is the same water that the dinosaurs drank?

+We have a set amount of water on Earth: the amount of water doesn’t increase or decrease, it just moves through the atmosphere and the environment (this is known as the water cycle).
 Water covers 70 per cent of the Earth’s surface, but most of this is saltwater in our oceans.
 Only about three per cent of the water on Earth is freshwater, and most of this is either frozen, in the air, or underground.
 Less than one per cent of the Earth’s water is freshwater that is available for people and animals to use – which is why it is so precious.

 Because of differences in rainfall, some places have lots of freshwater, but in other places, such as deserts, there is almost none.